otariidae/pjax/README.md

 > pushState + ajax (fetch) = pjax

-A simple, small amd modern implementation of pjax
+A simple, small and modern implementation of pjax

 ## Prior arts